-Assessment Qualification (e.g. CAVA) and evidence of instructional skills (GIC or equivalent)
+Assessment Qualification (e.g. CAVA) and evidence of facilitation of learning

 Be recorded as a Paramedic Independent Prescriber (V300) with the HCPC or Nurse Independent Prescriber (V300) with the NMC.

 Significant and demonstrable level of clinical practice; this will typically be a minimum of 5 years post registration experience.